BirenderPanwar/tsai_eva4p2/session2/README.md

 Very few images fall under 224X224 resolutions.
 There are around 1051 images under this category.
 <p align="center"><img style="max-width:800px" src="doc_images/image_size_histogram_size224_less.png"></p>

-As per above image size distribution, we need to scale down major chunk of images to 224X224 as this is the stand iamges size expected by MobiltNet_V2 network.
+As per above image size distribution, we need to scale down major chunk of images to 224X224 as this is the standard image size expected by MobiltNet_V2 network.

 ## Stategy to Handle Multiple Resolution Images